 Galapagos Highlights: Why are the Galapagos on everyone’s bucket list?
 Comprised of 19 islands, 42 islets, and 256 rocks spanning a 20,000 square mile area on the equator, the Galapagos Islands have been an Ecuadorian National Park since 1959.
 Also a Marine Reserve (second only to the Great Barrier Reef) since 1986.

-Here’s the perfect combination for anyone planning to fill out their bucket list by visiting the Galapagos: Travel and sightsee on Ecuador’s diverse and enchanting mainland.
+Here’s the perfect combination for anyone planning to fill out their bucket list by visiting the Galapagos Islands: Travel and sightsee on Ecuador’s diverse and enchanting mainland.
 Then fly to the Galapagos and board a luxury yacht for a tour of the magnificent islands.
-And that’s exactly what we did!

 First stop was at Galapagos National Park’s point of entry on Baltra Island.
 Then going through “customs”….